markdumay/synology-pihole/README.md

     /bin/sh /path/to/your/script/syno_pihole.sh update -l /var/log/syno_pihole.log
     ```

-#### Ensuring the Virtual Network is Available After Reboot
+#### Ensuring the Host <-> Container Bridge Interface is Available After Reboot
 By default, Docker containers are automatically restarted after a system reboot.
-However, the virtual network setup by `synology-pihole` is lost after a system reboot and/or update.
-Similar to the instructions in the previous paragraph, you can setup a task to automatically recreate the virtual network during the boot process of your Synology NAS.
+However, the macvlan bridge interface setup by `synology-pihole` is lost after a system reboot and/or update.
+Similar to the instructions in the previous paragraph, you can setup a task to automatically recreate it during the boot process of your Synology NAS.
 Follow these steps to do so.
 1. Access `Task Scheduler` via `Control Panel ➡ Task Scheduler` in DSM.
 2. Now click on `Create ➡ Triggered Task ➡ User-defined script` to create a custom script.
-Give the task a familiar name in the tab `General`, such as `Recreate Pi-hole network`.
+Give the task a familiar name in the tab `General`, such as `Recreate Pi-hole Bridge Interface`.
 3. In the same screen, select `root` as user and `Boot-up` as event.
 4. Finally, enter the following script in the user-defined script section of the `Task Settings` tab.
 Be sure to update `/path/to/your/script/`.
 The optional instruction `-l /var/log/syno_pihole.log` copies all messages to a log file.
 The option `--force` is required to avoid the script asking for user confirmation.
     ```console